pi-hole/docs/docs/guides/webserver/nginx.md

     }
     ```

-7. Create a username for authentication for the admin - we don't want other people in our network change our black and whitelist ;)
+7. Create a username for authentication for the admin

     ```bash
     htpasswd -c /etc/nginx/.htpasswd exampleuser